 If you are out and looking for an alkaline and transparent bottled water option, Dasani is definitely not our recommended choice.

 Aquafina, owned by PepsiCo, had a yellow outcome with our pH test kit, indicating a pH of a mere 6.3.
 This makes Aquafina the most acidic bottled water that we were able to find in our local gas stations and food courts.
-In a study conducted by the Environmental Working Group in 2011, Pepsi’s Aquafina received a rating similar to ours.
+In a study conducted by the Environmental Working Group, Pepsi’s Aquafina received a rating similar to ours.
 The company failed to provide any useful information regarding sourcing or treatment of the water.
-The label indicates that their water originates from public water sources and is treated with HydRO-7; however, the public water sources cannot be identified and there is no explanation regarding their treatment process.
+The label indicates that their water originates from public water sources and is treated with HydRO-7.
+However, public water sources cannot be identified, and there is no explanation regarding their treatment process.

 8. Voss Spring Water From Norway

 Not only did this 500mL bottle make a dent in our wallets, but it also made a dent in our alkaline lifestyle.
 Marketed as “spring water” this brand offered a low pH of about 6.6.
 While it isn’t the worst culprit, it is most certainly an example of why you can’t always trust what is on the packaging.
 And speaking of packaging, the label didn’t tell us much about how they treat this water – or how to contact them if we have any questions.

 7. Smart Water